All Episodes

 Because I like him.

-We had a remarkable uh success of legislative victories.
+We had a remarkable success of legislative victories, a remarkable string of legislative victories.

-I say began, there's a lot more work to be done there.
+There's a lot more work to be done there.

-And this is what I said about the president and his his own personal view of the presidency.
+And this is what I said about the president and his own personal view of the presidency.

-This is something about him, I think, to respect.
+This is something about him I think to respect.

 He has a very high ideal of the office of the presidency.